-To accommodate secure, token-based authentication, iChain uses the Remote Authentication Dial-in User Service (RADIUS) protocol.
+To accommodate secure, token-based authentication, iChain uses the Remote Authentication Dialin User Service (RADIUS) protocol.
 RADIUS enables communication between remote access servers and a central server.
-Secure token authentication through RADIUS is possible because iChain includes Novell Modular Authentication Service RADIUS software that you can run on your existing NetWare[®] server.
+Secure token authentication through RADIUS is possible out of the box as iChain includes Novell Modular Authentication Service RADIUS software that can be run on an existing NetWare® server.